Health conditions

 How are BBVs treated?

-Each blood-borne virus has different treatment
+Each blood-borne virus has different treatment.

 Hepatitis C